 • 81% of venues and festivals don't have an accessible website

-To mark the launch of the report, a webinar was organised by the British and on the Move bringing together arts professionals, representatives of cultural ministries, arts councils and policymakers from across Europe.
-Panellists included:
+To mark the launch of the report the British Council and On the Move hosted a webinar which brought together invited arts professionals, representatives of cultural ministries, arts councils and policymakers from across Europe.

 The study is part of the large-scale Arts and Disability project, Europe Beyond Access.
 Co-funded by the Creative Europe programme of the European Union, this initiative aims to support disabled artists to break the glass ceilings of the contemporary theatre and dance sectors.